To build the best home gym possible, there are a few pieces of home gym equipment you should be investing in.

 Rogues AB-3 Adjustable Bench is the absolute best FID bench on the market.
 It’s incredibly high quality, has over 50+ different adjustments, and has a lifetime warranty.
 So you’re covered even if you find a way to break this thing (good luck).

-Recommended for those that want a high-quality decline bench that is priced very well
+Recommended for those that want a high-quality decline weight bench that is priced very well

-The frame is built using a combination of 11 and 7-gauge steel, which makes this bench super beefy.
-However, since it’s so heavy duty, it weighs around 115 lbs.
+The frame is built using a combination of 11 and 7-gauge steel, which makes this weight bench super beefy.
+However, because of this, it weighs around 115 lbs.
 Some might have issues moving this bench around because of that so just keep that in mind.

-Luckily, Get RX’d built this bench with a horizontal handle and wheels to make maneuvering it a little easier.
+Luckily, Get RX’d built this Olympic weight bench with a horizontal handle and wheels to make maneuvering it a little easier.

 This bench is designed to be an FID bench, the only issue is that you have to buy the leg roller attachment separately.
 However, if you do that, you have a ton of decline options as well.